milandhandhukiya45/Sensor-Fault-Cause-Analysis/README.md

 ```

-How to Run
+How to Run the GUI App

-1. Clone this repo
+1. Clone this repository
 ```bash
 git clone https://github.com/milandhandhukiya45/Sensor-Fault-Cause-Analysis.git
 cd Sensor-Fault-Cause-Analysis